 If all other factors are constant, you can improve your running economy by losing weight, but even between two runners who weigh the same, the running economy can be very different for the following reasons:

 the running economy is speed-specific, so you can be more or less efficient at different speeds.
 You can improve the running economy at a certain speed by training at that speed.
 It is therefore we usually do a lot of interval training at the pace of competition we want to achieve.

-The general running economy can be improved by training on hills and stairs and by doing strength training and flexibility training, e.g. by doing many small jumps, coordination exercises or to jump rope
+The general running economy can be improved by training on hills and stairs and by doing strength training and flexibility training, e.g. by doing many small jumps and coordination exercises.

 Incidentally, a good running economy helps to determine how fast you can complete a distance.
-Good running economy means using as little oxygen as possible at a given speed.
+A good running economy means using as little oxygen as possible at a given speed.
 Running economy is determined by several factors:

 • Great running experience

-• Long legs in relation to body size also provide better running economy
+• Long legs in relation to body size also provide a better running economy

-• Great mobility and flexibility in the joints also allow for good running economy.
+• Great mobility and flexibility in the joints also allow for a good running economy.

 There are many ways to complete a running training project. one of them is yours, you find your own way.
 A particular method is to use the SMART Model.